AdamOnLinux/hardlinker/README.md

-# Hardlink Duplicate Photos.
+# Hard Link Duplicate Photos.

 ### Problem:
-You have a folder that has a ton of duplicate photos that are scattered all of the place!
+You have a folder that has a ton of duplicate photos that are scattered all over the place!

 ### Solution:
-I created a python script that will delete all your duplicate photos but leave the filenames and directories in place pointing to one copy of the photo, which is all you need.
+I created a python script that will delete all your duplicate photos but leave the filenames and directories as is, using the magic of hard links.

 ![Screenshot](https://i.imgur.com/zsjNMDJ.png)

 ### How does it work?
 1. Find all images that are the same size.

-2. Create a checksum of those images to tell which are duplicates regardless of the filename.
+2. Create a checksum of those images to find which are duplicates regardless of the filename.

-3. Delete all duplicates images and hardlink the duplicate files to the one original file.
+3. Delete all duplicate images and hardlink the duplicate files to the original file.

 ### FAQ